derekjanni/derekjanni.github.io/_posts/2015-07-06-analyzing-mta-subway-data.md

 ---
 layout: post
-title: How To Get Noticed In The City.
+title: How To Get Noticed In The City
 ---

 If you've ever ridden a New York City subway, you've seen that there are a *lot* of people that use these things.
 It's not hard to see why: they're dirty, hot, jam-packed with pissed off commuters.. wait.. actually it's that they're the only way to get around here that doesn't risk you getting rammed into the guardrails of the BQE.